ets-labs/python-dependency-injector/docs/tutorials/flask.rst

 Search service
 --------------

-Now it's time to add ``SearchService``.
+Now it's time to add  the ``SearchService``.
 It will:

 - Perform the search.
 - Fetch commit extra data for each result.
-- Format result data
+- Format result data.

 ``SearchService`` will use ``Github`` API client.